-Troy Gilchrist is a new Australian Producer fresh out of his Bachelor Degree in Audio Engineering at SAE,Byron Bay.
-Now working for Nick Didia at La Cueva Recording as an assistant engineer and with 15 years experience of music production and live sound under his belt.
+Troy Gilchrist is a new Upcoming Australian Producer who is making marks in the industry.
+With 15 years experience of music production and live sound under his belt.
+Working with some of the all time legends of the industry including names like Jeff Martin, Nick Didia & Bernard Fanning.
 His dedication and passion is worth your time.

 I have developed many skills throughout my career which has allowed me to understand all aspects of sound production.
 From mixing live sound to working in the studio, to running bands and composing music.
 From these experiences I have bin able to create my own philosophy and understanding on how to approach sound production from different perspectives.
 I think this is what separates me from the rest as most mixing and sound engineers have the technical aspects to what they need for a sound to be correct, I find that they can lose the heart to the music they are trying to create.
 Instead of a piece of music that should be rich with soul and life becomes are mathematical equation and can almost sound robotic.
 My approach is somewhat more simple I let my ears do the talking.
 Because in the end your ears don't lie.
 Even though I do have the technical understanding and experience I am able to find a healthy balance between being creative and also being an engineer.
 Services I can offer.
 Producing,Mixing,Editing,Midi Programming,Sound Design,Composition and Arrangement,Session Hire (Guitar,Bass,Vocal and Keys) and lyricist.